thanhnamit/ntn-blog/content/post/2020-06-23-operator-pattern-kafka-consumer.markdown

 ### Competing consumers pattern in K8S

 [Competing consumers pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CompetingConsumers.html) is the basic messaging pattern that allows a group of consumers to read messages from a group of channels (topics or queues) in parallel style.
-This pattern fits for real-time event, streaming scenarios.
-For example, consuming IoT events as fast as possible from a message broker then store events in a database, if the order of messages is not important.
+This pattern fits for real-time streaming scenarios.
+For example, consuming IoT events as fast as possible from a message broker then persisting events in a database when the order of messages is not important.

-When running Kafka consumers in k8s, each stateless consumer is deployed as a replica (pod) and scaled to consume more messages.
+When running Kafka consumers in k8s, each consumer is deployed as a replica (pod) and scaled to consume more messages.
 Although the consumers are stateless, a Kafka consumer group has its state depending on number of partitions available for a topic.
-To scale appropriately, an operator needs to understand the Kafka's scaling approach:
+To scale appropriately, an engineer needs to understand the Kafka's scaling approach:

 - A Kafka topic contains multiple partitions.
 - Kafka manages the group of consumers cooperatively, it knows how many consumer instances are available and dynamically assigns partitions to consumers.
 Multiple assigning strategies can be applied (Range, RoundRobin, Custom..), RoundRobin is used to make sure no consumer is idle.
 - Kafka assigns 1 partition to 1 consumer, and 1 consumer can listen to multiple partitions.
-So a rule of thumb is if we have n topics with m partition each, we can scale to n * m replicas for maximising parallelism.
+So a rule of thumb is if we have n topics with m partition each, we can scale to n \* m replicas for maximising parallelism.
 - Important Kafka consumer metrics are records-lag-max, fetch-rate, records-consumed-rate, bytes-consumed-rate.
 - Kafka consumers work in a group.
-For any change to the group (adding, removing, restart...), the broker will rebalance partitions, which temporarily stops the consumption activity.
+For any change to the group such as adding, removing, or restart, the broker rebalances its assigned partitions; the rebalancing temporarily stops the consumption activity.

 The [record-lag metric](https://kafka.apache.org/documentation/#consumer_monitoring) and number of partitions per topic are dynamic values that can be changed anytime in production environment.
-For example, when the cluster includes a new broker, adding new partitions to an existing topic, or producers emit a large volume of messages to the platform.
+For example, when a Kafka cluster adds a new broker node, changes number of partitions of an existing topic, or producers emit a large volume of messages to the platform.
 To test how Kafka scaling behaves based on these values, I prototyped [Spring boot Kafka apps](https://github.com/thanhnamit/kconsumer-group-operator/tree/master/apps) with `spring actuator` and `micrometer-registry-prometheus` to expose http endpoints for Prometheus to scrape Kafka metrics.

 For the single-threaded consumer, I added artificial delay of `10 miliseconds` to simulate the actual work has to be done on the received message, so the throughput of this listener is about `100 tps`.
 The kakfa consumer config also explicitly added to control default settings: